sharedstreets/sharedstreets-ref-system/README.md

 *2017-10-20:* Initial release for comments, using JSON tile representation.

-*2017-11-10:* Updated spec based on external to include "inbound" and "outbound" bearings for references, backwards compatible with OpenLR-derived data standards while allowing for more complex geometry matching workflows.
+*2017-11-10:* Updated spec based to include "inbound" and "outbound" bearings for references, backwards compatible with OpenLR-derived data standards while allowing for more complex geometry matching workflows.

 *2017-11-20:* Switched from JSON to [protocol buffer encoded tiles](https://github.com/sharedstreets/sharedstreets-ref-system/blob/master/proto/sharedstreets.proto) as default output format.